-These factories and museums spotlight products made with pride only in the Buckeye State
+These Ohio factory tours and museum tours spotlight unique products made with pride only in the Buckeye State

 The American Whistle Corporation

 The only manufacturer of metal whistles in the United States entertains guests with a 45-minute tour of the factory floor.
 The company creates custom whistles for everyone from police officers to Super Bowl referees, and groups will see the product start as a sheet of brass before being run through a 39-ton press and customized with a die-strike.
 Each experience comes with a free whistle and history of the whistles’ use in everything from sports to safety.